9 May, 2027

 You can find more information about Roselle Bailey and the Hawai'ian branch of our Halau (hula school) here:

-Our Kumu Hula (teacher) Roselle Bailey has been coming from Maui to Switzerland twice a year to teach the art of hula dancing and give us insights into the culture and language, history and legends, philosophy and spirituality of Hawai’i.
+Our Kumu Hula (teacher) Roselle Bailey from Maui, Hawai'i and Kealamai Parongao from Kaua'i, Hawai'i have been coming to Switzerland regularly to teach the art of hula dancing and give us insights into the culture and language, history and legends, philosophy and spirituality of Hawai’i.

 There is a 1-day introductory class, which is a prerequisite for attending the 2-day seminars (each spring and fall).
 The seminars are held in German and English (with translation where needed).

-There are groups practicing year-round in Turgi (Canton Aargau) and Affoltern am Albis (Canton Zürich) and Bern.
+There is a currently a group practicing year-round in Turgi (Canton Aargau).
 We are happy to help jumpstart more informal practice groups throughout Switzerland.

 Einsiedeln, July 6 and 7 2019